ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

     For Ibexa Cloud/Platform.sh: This is automatically configured in `vendor/ibexa/core/src/bundle/Core/DependencyInjection/IbexaCoreExtension.php` if you have enabled Redis as `rediscache` Platform.sh service.

 For anything else, you can enable it with environment variables.
-For instance, if you set the following environment variables `export CACHE_POOL="cache.redis" CACHE_DSN="secret@example.com:1234/13"`, it will result in config like this:
+For instance, if you set the following environment variables `export CACHE_POOL="cache.redis" CACHE_DSN="secret@example.com:1234/13"`, it results in config like this:

 ``` yaml
 services: